criticalfault/nullsheen_main_site/content/posts/ivy-and-chrome-review.md

 Run it as written, though, and you're gambling with a TPK.
 The power level is wildly out of step with what should be a street-level investigation: rating 6 power foci, multi-initiated mages, and a corporate strike force with attack helicopters, all aimed at starting characters.
 Budget real prep time to rebalance the antagonists, fix the timeline so Fay and Nick are still findable in the city, and warn your players that a wrong word in the wrong bar can turn lethal fast.

 Put in that work and this is one of the better emotional stories 1st edition Shadowrun has to offer.
 Run it out of the book with no changes, and you're likely ending the campaign early.

+You can grab Ivy and Chrome on [DriveThruRPG](https://www.drivethrurpg.com/product/64091/shadowrun-ivy-chrome?affiliate_id=135005).